 - 1.5 tsp. for 4.375 cups of flour for extra large loaves;

 I adjusted yeast in BLBMC formulas for white, whole wheat, and combined flour (multigrain), and formulas requiring 2 tsp yeast for a medium loaf (a formula with 3 cups or 15 oz. flour +/- by weight).
 This approach resolved the inflation problem and produced loaves that were not inflated.
 This is the way it works for almost any recipe not specifically written for a Panasonic machine:

 - Ignore the amount of “bread machine yeast” in a BLBMC formula and use the amount for instant dry yeast (BLBMC has different amounts of SAF instant dry yeast and any other “bread machine yeast”);

-- Weigh yeast and know the correct conversion factor.
-I use a factor: 1 tsp of instant yeast weighs 2.8 grams;
+- 1 tsp of instant yeast weighs 2.8 grams, and

-- Weigh salt and know the correct conversion factor, I assume a recipe refers to conventionally ground table salt; 1 tsp weighs 5.7 grams;
+- I assume a recipe refers to conventionally ground table salt; 1 tsp weighs 5.7 grams;

 - Reduce salt and yeast equally.
 Use the salt but halve the amount of yeast for SAF instant dry yeast in a BLBMC formula (instant or “bread machine” dry yeast ).